kleros/dao-module/docs/setup_guide.md

 ### Setup the Realitio template

 To define your own template a hardhat task is provided in the repository.
 It is possible to provide a template to that task via `--template` else the [default template](../src/tasks/defaultTemplate.json) is used.
+If the latter is chosen, replace `<snapshot-space>` in the title field accordingly.

 The template should have the following format:
 ```json